 Five Take-Aways from Richard Fairbanks’ Talk on Progressive Fire Management

-Richard is a beloved member of the Applegate, Oregon community and speaks from over 30 years’ experience working for the Forest Service as well as six with the Wilderness Society.
-Here are the five points we found most salient in the current discussion about wildfire, smoke and what to do about it.
+Richard is a beloved member of the Applegate, Oregon community and speaks from nearly 40 years of experience working for the Forest Service and non governmental organizations.
+Here are the five points we found most important in the current discussion about wildfire, smoke, and what to do about it.

 1. Rogue Valley Suburbs are at Risk

-Richard’s first few slides made it clear that current fire management techniques are not working.
+Richard’s first few slides make it clear that current fire management techniques are not working.
 But, we wondered, how urgent is the need for reform?

-With climate change driving the fire season to be hotter, longer and more intense than ever, it’s not just homes located deep in the forest that are at risk.
-Richard showed some revealing images of how embers can travel a half-mile or more from a wildfire.
+With climate change driving the fire season to be hotter, longer, and more intense than ever, it’s not just homes located deep in the forest that are at risk.
+Richard shows revealing images of how embers can travel a half-mile or more from a wildfire.
 These tiny chunks of burning wood are capable of igniting homes and other structures.

-How close are the subdivisions of Talent, Ashland, Medford to wildland areas where intense fires can send out these embers?
+How close are the subdivisions in southern Oregon communities like Talent, Ashland, Medford to wildland areas where intense fires can send out these embers?
 Some no more than a quarter-mile.
-That means we in the Rogue Valley have the potential for an urban fire similar to those in Redding (2018) and Santa Rosa (2017 Tubbs Fire).
+That means we have the potential for an urban fire similar to those in Redding and Paradise (2018) and Santa Rosa (2017).